awsdocs/aws-greengrass-developer-guide/doc_source/gg-gs.md

 + Configure your core device for Greengrass\.
 + Run the dependency checker script\.
 + Create a Greengrass group and Greengrass core\.
-+ Download and install the latest AWS IoT Greengrass Core software\.
++ Download and install the latest AWS IoT Greengrass Core software from a tar\.gz file\.
 + Start the Greengrass daemon process on the core\.
+AWS IoT Greengrass also provides other options for installing the AWS IoT Greengrass Core software, including `apt` installations on supported Debian platforms\.
+For more information, see [Install the AWS IoT Greengrass Core Software](install-ggc.md)\.

 **Modules 3\-1 and 3\-2**
 [Module 3\-1](module3-I.md) and [Module 3\-2](module3-II.md) describe how to use local Lambda functions\. \(Or, use [Greengrass device setup](quick-start.md) to run Module 3\-1 for you\.\)